tuwaiq-flutter-gg/hw-5/README.md

 #### Part Four

 #### You may want your fitness tracking app to help runners track and improve their cadence.
 Running cadence is the number of steps a runner takes in a minute.
 To help with this, you decide to let the user input a cadence, after which your app will play a sound at each interval they need to take another step.
 28.For this exercise, you'll simulate a "test run" of the cadence feature of your app.
 Use a while loop to print "Take a step" to the console 10 times.
-Once you've successfully printed "Take a step" to the console 10 times, add the following code to the end of your while loop: `Thread.sleep(forTimeInterval: 60/cadence)`.
-This will put a pause between each itertion of the while loop so that the print statements actually occur at the proper cadence.
+Once you've successfully printed "Take a step" to the console 10 times.
 #### Part Five

 29.Create a for-in loop that will loop through alphabet.
 Inside the loop, print every other letter by continuing to the next iteration if you are on a letter you do not wish to print.
 (Hint: You can use the isMultiple(of:) method on Int to only print even indexed characters).